 - Do not avoid the survivor or the subject.
 For a survivor, the thought of people being scared of them may be a huge concern.
 If you avoid your friend, you may be reinforcing their shame and fear.

 - Educate yourself about sexual violence and the trauma associated with it.
 It is not the survivor’s job to help you to understand what happened to them.
 RAINN or one of AU's confidential victim advocates can provide you

 - Refer them to RAINN or the DC Rape Crisis Center where they can get information or help.
 If they aren’t interested in these resources, don’t force these options on them.
 You can contact these resources for guidance on how to help your friend.

 - Get help for yourself.
 Having a friend who has been victimized can be a scary and confusing experience.
 The AU counseling center can help you process what has happened.
 Additionally, you can contact one of AU's confidential victim advocates to learn more about how you can understand this experience, how to help, and how you can get involved in anti-sexual violence work.

 If a friend discloses to you:

 - Help empower your friend and loved one.
 Sexual assault is a crime that often leaves a survivor feeling powerless.
 Therefore it is critical that the support system around a survivor is not compounding the problem by pressuring them to do things they are not ready to do.
 Allow them to make their own decisions and to set the pace and tone of the discussion.

 - Create a safe space to talk.
 Whether it’s a dorm room, apartment, or a quiet spot off campus, ensure that the survivor feels comfortable and safe.

 - Encourage contact with outside resources.
 You may encourage your friend/loved one to contact RAINN or the DC Rape Crisis Hotline, but never pressure them to report anything that they do not want to report.
-It is their decision whether or not to get help, nevertheless make a report.
-Informing a survivor of the available resources will allow you to help empower them.
+It is their decision whether or not to get help or make a report.
+Inform a survivor of the available resources, but allow them to make their own decisions.